tik-png/amongusJs/README.md

 # amongusJs
-Some code snippets for discordjs related to AmongUS
+Some code snippets for discordjs related to AmongUs